 - Pickled foods (pickles, olives, sauerkraut)

-- Sourdough bread, fresh baked yeast goods (donuts, cakes, homemade breads, and rolls)
+- Sourdough bread, fresh-baked yeast goods (donuts, cakes, homemade bread, and rolls)

 - Brewer’s yeast found in natural supplements